 How we can help

-At Osler, our Infrastructure Group is comprised of a team of practitioners with a broad range of specializations, including a number of professional engineers.
-We have guided clients — including private companies, government and other public organizations, and funders – through every stage of the lifecycle of infrastructure projects of all sizes, both domestic and international.
-You can rely on our highly-skilled, multi-disciplinary team to help you successfully navigate all aspects of the process, from the initial RFP, to financing arrangements, to assessments and permits, and project completion.
+At Osler, our Infrastructure Group comprises a team of practitioners with a broad range of specializations, including several professional engineers.
+We have guided domestic and international clients — including private companies, funders, governments and other public organizations — through every stage of the lifecycle of infrastructure projects of all sizes.
+You can rely on our highly skilled, multi-disciplinary team to help you navigate all aspects of the process, from the initial RFP to financing arrangements, assessments and permits, and project completion.

 We know how important it is for your project to be completed on budget and on time.
 If your project runs into problems, our dispute resolution experts can help get you back on track.
 Our sophisticated group of infrastructure litigators work as a cohesive unit alongside our front-end construction and infrastructure teams on project finance, public-private partnerships (P3) developments and more, providing a unique level of insight into the dispute resolution process.